aieye-top/d2l-book2/README.md

 # D2L-Book2: A Toolkit for Hands-on Books

 This package helps you build and publish **a book with Python code**, or **Python package documents with tutorials**.

+The difference is

-The document site is available at docs/
+* the document is available at docs/
+* you can upload by any systems with docker.

 TODO: https://github.com/d2l-ai/d2l-book/commit/5f078f8812bb0f2bf45d9648fa80e1ba63f7b524
 https://github.com/d2l-ai/d2l-book/commit/5f078f8812bb0f2bf45d9648fa80e1ba63f7b524

-Install:
+## Install:

 ```bash
 pip install git+https://github.com/aieye-top/d2l-book2/